christophkormesser/Bachelors-Project/README.md

 * Jaeger
   * gathers metrics for traces
 * Kiali
-  * Dashboard for all gathered metrics
+  * Dashboard for all gathered metrics (Istio specific)

 ## Setting up the cluster